sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 application.
 These IDEs usually allow you to run your tests and code without needing to leave the comfort of your development environment.

+### Indirect communication

+A message passing system, in which processes send messages to mailboxes, or ports, rather than to a directly addressed recipient.
+(as opposed to direct communication)

 ### Interrupt Vector

 An array which contains the adresses of the interrupt service routines.

+### IPC

+Short for: **Inter-process communication**.
+A mechanism for passing information and data between cooperating processes.
+There are two fundamental models:

+* **shared memory**: a region of memory is established for the processes to use
+* **message passing**: the communication takes place through passing messages between the processes.

 ## J